 - Integration into the overall market research mix

-The topics of trying to stay ahead of consumer trends and doing that through market research, online communities (MROCs), and specifically video surveys are certainly always top of mind for me.
+The topics of trying to stay ahead of consumer trends and doing that through market research, online communities (MROCs), and video surveys are always top of mind for me.
 So I read with interest this article about how the pandemic has changed digital qual.

 I’m glad to see the insights industry is having this conversation, and it’s fantastic to see that the authors share tips on how to do qualitative in the digital world.
 The information in the article on how moderators need to adjust to remote interviews is beneficial.
 Body language on a virtual call is different from body language in a face-to-face conversation.
 But there’s more to digital qual than moving offline conversations to the online world.